 AboitizPower has made significant contributions to UN SDG 7 or Affordable and Clean Energy, through its offering and aggressive expansion of Cleanergy and selective building of baseload capacities.
-As of end-2023, the Company has a total net sellable capacity of 1,281 MW of renewable energy.
-Moving forward, it intends to continue providing accessible, affordable, and environmentally sustainable energy that accommodates the country's growth aspirations amid post-pandemic recovery.
+As of the end of 2023, the Company has a total net sellable capacity of 1,249 MW of renewable energy.
+It intends to continue providing accessible, affordable, and environmentally sustainable energy that accommodates the country's growth aspirations amid post-pandemic recovery.